varunkumardev/amitmerchant1990.github.io/_posts/2020-8-12-expose-your-local-website-to-the-internet-using-this-open-source-tool-in-php.md

 ## In closing

 This was just a rough overview of what you can do with Expose.
 But there are a lot of other things that you can do with it such as using custom domains, SSL support, custom views, and so many other things.
+As it's an open-source software, you can [host your own Expose instance](https://beyondco.de/docs/expose/server/starting-the-server) on your server as well if you want to make use of your own domain

 You can learn more about it at its [official website](https://beyondco.de/docs/expose/introduction).